30449 - MATHEMATICS - MODULE 2 (APPLIED MATHEMATICS)

 |Continuous assessment||Partial exams||General exam|

-(a) whether to take a single final exam (Long Test).
-The Long Test is worth 100% of the final grade;
+General Exam: a single final exam (labelled with S).
+The General Exam is worth 100% of the final grade.

-Both the Short and the Long tests are online individual exams consisting of closed answers questions aimed to assess the students' ability to:
+Both the General and the Partial written exams consists of open answer questions which aim to assess the students’ ability to:

 - Describe the notions and the methods learned.